Zeioth/wofi-calc/README.md

     wofi-calc

 ## 🌟 Support the project
-If you want to help me, please star this repository to increase the visibility of the project.
+Please star this repository to increase the visibility of the project.